tytydraco/yessleep/out/Something_in_the_woods_around_my_house_keeps_snapping_branches_Im_beginning_to_think_it_isnt_just_an_animal.md

 For the next several hours I sort of slipped in and out of consciousness.
 I felt weak, unable to move.
 I had the vague feeling that I was sitting somewhere, and my arms were numb.
 Finally after what felt like forever I came to.

 I was in my entranceway, with my hands over my head.
 I had been tied to doorknob of the front door.
 Groggily, I looked around.
 From what I could see of the windows, it was dark outside.
 How much time had passed?
 Jay got my attention from the living room to the right.
-He'd just sitting in the arm chair, watching TV.
+He'd just been sitting in the armchair, watching TV.

 ***"Oh, you're awake.
 Cool, was worried I might've killed you for a bit there."*** he so casually said.
 Was this guy for real?
 Even in my dazed state I was beginning to feel the telltale signs of burning rage.